kdadler/slate/source/includes/_salesOrders.md

 id | string | Unique identifier
-created | string | Datetime that the sales order was created status | int | The status of the order conditionsOfSale | object | The conditions of sale for the order taxRate | int | The tax rate applied to the order cancellationReason | string/null | The reason for the cancellation of the order
+created | string | Datetime that the sales order was created status | int | The status of the order currencyCode | string | The currency of the order conditionsOfSale | object | The conditions of sale for the order taxRate | int | The tax rate applied to the order cancellationReason | string/null | The reason for the cancellation of the order